unicode-org/message-format-wg/docs/why_mf_next.md

 ICU is old, but also very popular (right now it is the core i18n library for all major operating systems, browsers, and many other products).

-This is how it has both numeric and named parameters, allows partial strings in plural / select (technically concatenation, which is bad i18n), uses date / time patterns (bad i18n, when skeletons are the better way), has nesting selectors, and unfriendly escaping (think doubling the apostrophe `''` ), `#` in plurals.
+As a result of its age and design, MessageFormat 1.0 has both numeric (positional) and named parameters.
+It still provides date and time patterns (picture strings), when skeletons or option bags provide far superior results.
+It allows selectors (such as plural and select) around only part of the overall message, which is a form of non-internationalized string concatenation.

 Most of it can't be “blamed” directly on a bad decision, it is just time teaching us what works (for instance skeletons did not exist when the